What is a love party?

 You don’t have to do that.
 Your wedding will be perfectly fine without these traditions.

-Another difference between a Love Party and a Wedding is the legalities of it all.
+Another difference between a love party and a wedding is the legalities of it all.
 Sure, if you’re a monogamous hetero-normative couple, this doesn’t affect you.
-Which is fine, no shame babes!
+Which is fine, no shame my babes!
 But some people exist outside of normal society and still deserve love and commitment.
-A Love Party can be sans traditions AND legalities.
-Sometimes, a Love Party is just dressing up, eating good food and dancing until past midnight.
-No government.
-No churches.
-No religion.
-Just a kickass party with everyone you love.
+A love party can be sans traditions and legalities, like this amazing polyamorous wedding.
+Sometimes, a love party is just dressing up, eating good food, and dancing until past midnight.
+Like a Saturday night, but elevated with better clothes and goodies.
+And food, maybe.

 So I’m here to give you permission to buck the traditions and give the middle finger to whoever wants to try and control how you celebrate your commitment to your partner.
 Tell them to f*ck off and eat a cookie, because your party is going to be alllllll about you and your partner.
 OWN YOUR EXPERIENCE!

-I’m here to celebrate the diversity of humans and the complexity that exists within us.
+Creatrix celebrate the diversity of humans and the complexity that exists within us.
 All I want is for my clients to have an amazing Wedding Day/Love Party, where they can’t stop smiling.
 I wish for my clients, more than anything, that they are anxiety-free, excited and head to their grand exit wishing the day could be frozen forever in time (hellooooo photography benefit #4728).